How To Ace The Columbia Business School Interview

 Congratulations!
 You’ve made it to the next stage of the application process: the Columbia Business School interview.
 It’s a big accomplishment, and a lot of hard work went into getting here, but the hard work isn’t over yet.

-While you may think you can go into an interview and charm your way into the program, your interviewer will notice if there is little sustenance to your responses.
+While you may think you can charm your way into an interview, your interviewer will notice if your responses lack sustenance.

 This makes it imperative that you prepare answers to common questions in advance.
 Ivy League business schools, such as Columbia Business School, are incredibly competitive, and a stellar performance in the interview will help secure your place in the incoming class.